bitovi/academy/src/technology-consulting/5-communication.md

 - **Focus on essential information:** Include only what the reader needs to understand and act.
 - **Use concise language and short sentences:** Keep sentences to 15–20 words and eliminate filler words like “very,” “just,” or “in order to.”
 - **Avoid redundancy:** Simplify phrases to remove unnecessary repetition without losing meaning.
-- **Edit for clarity and brevity:** Review your writing critically to shorten it while retaining key points and ensuring it's direct and clear.
+- **Edit for clarity and brevity:** Review your writing critically to shorten it while retaining key points and ensuring it’s direct and clear.
 - **Use bullet points or lists:** Instead of a dense paragraph, a more readable list.
 - **Combine related sentences:** Instead of: “The site has been updated.
 It includes new security features,” write: “The site has been updated with new security features.”
 - **Set a word count limit:** Challenge yourself to reduce an email to half its original length while retaining the message.